alexmullins/dsa/README.md

 $ go get github.com/alexmullins/dsa
 ```

-This will create a new folder called `sample` and clone the git repository and its contents into it.
+This will clone the repository into your Go workspace.

 The next section will cover the details of the vulnerability.